segni-saifeddine/Orchestrate-applications-and-Cloud-infrastructure-using-Kubernetes-and-Crossplane/README.md

-# Use K8s to build and orchestrate  your applications and cloud infrastructure
+# Use kubernetes to build and orchestrate  your applications and cloud infrastructure
 Your run your applications into  a *kubernetes* cluster and you need to build your cloud infrastructure , using the Iinfrastructure as a code is a good solution ( tools like Terraform , Ansible or some provider Iacc tools like Aws CloudFormation can be so helpful ) ,